OluwoleCo/MySite/src/pages/journal/2018-06-14-how-i-started-in-data-science/index.md

 ---

-## Nigerian universities admit just a fraction of applicants yearly
+## Out of every 20 student that applies to a Nigerian university, 1 is admitted

 I intend to build further on this story and would like to know if the problem is